Not too long ago, Edgar Obare was said to have, quote, “changed the game” on an Africa Digital Leadership webinar.

 So what would it take as an influencer to make Edgar’s model work for you?

 To answer this, I looked at a micro-influencer who took Edgar’s concept and turned it into her own.
 Yvonne Kendi is an interior design and home styling influencer with just over 7,500 followers on Instagram at the time of writing this article.

-She has her own market day every Saturday where she uses her platform to advertise second-hand furniture items her followers own and would like to sell.
+She has her own market day every Saturday, where she uses her platform for advertising second-hand furniture items her followers own and would like to sell.
 She charges Kes 300 for products under Kes 3500, and Kes 500 for products over Kes 3500.

 Here are a few observations I’ve made from her market days that you can use as you consider testing out Edgar Obare’s model for yourself.

 1. Firstly, gain trust from your followers as a subject matter expert

 Yvonne may only have 7500 followers, but she has slowly built a platform and gained her audience’s trust as an expert in interior design.
 By the time she started her market day, she already had a small but targeted audience who mainly had an interest in home styling and interior design.

 The only way a market day could work is if your followers want to participate.
 You can get feedback using Instagram story polls.
 While making fast and easy cash on Instagram stories may sound great, you need to find out if it would be valuable for your followers.